-In Fig. 2 we can observe that the highest correlations during periods of high growth rates are obtained in Western Europe, with the exception of Ireland.
-It can also be seen that in all regions the performance of the evolved indicators seems to vary depending on the level of dispersion: during periods of average growth the correlation between estimates and actual values is lower than during periods of high growth rates.
+In Fig. 1 we can observe that the highest correlations during periods of high growth rates are obtained in Western Europe, with the exception of Ireland.
+It can also be seen that in all regions the performance of the evolved indicators varies depending on the level of variability: during periods of average growth the correlation between estimates and actual values is lower than during periods of high growth rates.
 These results are in line with those obtained by Łyziak and Mackiewicz-Łyziak (2014), who found that the 2008 financial crisis period had led to a decrease in expectational errors in transition economies.
-Similarly, Lahiri et al. (2016) found survey-based expectations to have a more pervasive effect on the accuracy of forecasts of all components of aggregate consumption during the recession of 2007-2009.
+As noted by Lee (1994), the differences between the actual values of a variable and quantified expectations may arise from three different sources: the measurement or conversion error due to the use of quantification methods, the expectational error due to the agents' limited ability to predict the movements of the actual variable, and the sampling errors.
+Since survey data are approximations of unobservable expectations, they inevitably entail a measurement error.